 You can now also view the text version of Sessions 3 & 4.
-The complete version with Creative Studies and playing notes will be available shortly.

 Here's a taster of what you can expect in part 1 Sessions 3 & 4 of Creative Studies by Sarah Rodgers (to be available for download soon)

 How are you doing?
 Is it going well?
 There is a saying which I like

 “Success is the realisation of a worthy goal”